eapowertools-archive/QlikSenseEpic2015DLL/README.md

 # QlikSenseEpic2015DLL
 A dll that works with [QSTicketEpicModule](https://github.com/eapowertools/QSTicketEpicModule) to integrate Qlik Sense authentication with Epic Hyperspace.

+The dll communicates with Epic Hyperspace to take settings from the application and make a request for Qlik Sense resources embedded in Epic.
+If the user is not authenticated, the dll sends an encrypted token to the [QSTicketEpicModule](https://github.com/eapowertools/QSTicketEpicModule) for authentication to Qlik Sense.

 ##Requirements
 - Qlik Sense Enterprise Server 2.2.4 and above
 - Epic Hyperspace 2015 (version 8.2)